KevinPal/RayTracer/README.md

 - color: Generic color wrapper
 - display: Methods to render to a PNG or to a window
 - material: Represents a material
+- main: Sets up the scene and loops across all rays
 - mesh: Methods to deal with groups of renderables
 - primitives: Render logic for primitiaves like triangles, planes, spheres, etc
 - ray: Defines a ray for ray tracing